 While the largest city in Quebec, Canada, is pleasant to visit any time of year, November in Montreal brings cooler weather and plenty of festive fall and winter events to visitors and locals alike.
-Temperatures can be cold in Montreal in November but won't necessarily be unpleasant if you pack warm, waterproof clothing.
-Additionally, you'll see a mixture of rain, snow, and freezing temperatures throughout the month, but the weather varies day to day this time of year.
 Fortunately, many of the things you'll want to do in Montreal in November—like attending one of the major film festivals or taking in a seasonal concert—will be indoors.

 Montreal Weather in November

-With an average temperature of 45 degrees Fahrenheit (7 degrees Celcius) throughout the month, November is a rather chilly time to visit Montreal.
-Daytime highs remain in the low 50s for most of November but drop to the upper 40s by the end of the month, and lows bottom out in the upper 20s and lower 30s.
+With an average temperature of 45 degrees Fahrenheit (7 degrees Celsius) throughout the month, November is a rather chilly time to visit Montreal.
+Daytime highs remain above 50 degrees Fahrenheit (10 degrees Celsius) for most of November but drop by the end of the month, when lows dip below 30 degrees Fahrenheit (1 degree Celsius).

-- Average high temperature: 52 degrees Fahrenheit (11 degrees Celcius)
+- Average high temperature: 52 degrees Fahrenheit (11 degrees Celsius)

-- Average low temperature: 30 degrees Fahrenheit (1 degree Celcius)
+- Average low temperature: 30 degrees Fahrenheit (1 degree Celsius)